heudiasyc/Evidential-neural-network-for-lymphoma-segmentation/README.md

 ```bash
 python TRAINING-ENN_step2.py
 ```
-## PS, python TRAINING-ENN_step2.py is not necessary if TRAINING-ENN_step2.py can already output good results.
+- PS: TRAINING-ENN_step2.py is not necessary if TRAINING-ENN_step2.py can already output good results.
 But a final finetuning of the whold model usually have better results

 ## Acknowledgements
 This repository makes liberal use of code from [DeepOncology](https://github.com/rnoyelle/DeepOncology) for lymphoma data processing.